2019 Challenge Tour

 The 2019 Challenge Tour was the 31st season of the Challenge Tour, the official development tour to the European Tour.
-The tour started as the Satellite Tour with its first Order of Merit rankings in 1989 and was officially renamed as the Challenge Tour at the start of the 1990 season.

 Schedule

 The following table lists official events during the 2019 season.

 Unofficial events

 The following events were sanctioned by the Challenge Tour, but did not carry official money, nor were wins official.

-Challenge Tour Rankings
+Rankings

-For full rankings, see 2019 Challenge Tour graduates.

-The rankings were titled as the Road to Mallorca and were based on prize money won during the season, calculated using a points-based system.
-The top 15 players on the tour earned status to play on the 2020 European Tour.
+The rankings were titled as the Road to Mallorca and were based on tournament results during the season, calculated using a points-based system.
+The top 15 players on the rankings earned status to play on the 2020 European Tour.